-It is time for all Supply Managers to reinvent themselves and adjust to the “New Normal”.
-The global lockdown has generated disruptions in both the supply and demand of goods and services.
-The full recovery will take some time, but it is time for companies to take a closer look at their Supply Chain, with the vulnerabilities that have now been revealed in this Pandemic.
+It is time for all procurement managers to reinvent themselves and adjust to the "New Normal".
+Global confinement has created disruptions in both supply and demand for goods and services.
+Full recovery will take some time, but it is time for companies to take a closer look at their Supply Chain, with the vulnerabilities that have now been exposed in this Pandemic.

 In this article we will answer the following questions:

-- Why will companies be willing to pay additional amounts to ensure continuous and uninterrupted supply?
+- Why would companies be willing to pay additional values to ensure continuous and uninterrupted supply?

 - How will supplier diversification become a top priority?